hackwin/arduino-ide-raspberry-pi-zero-w-install/README.md

 	1. Keep pressing enter until you see a screens about java
 	1. Press the corresponding number for "java-8-openjdk...".
 This occurs about 8 times out of 20.

-1. Run "arduino" at the command terminal
+1. Run `arduino` at the command terminal